 Shaken Baby Syndrome (SBS) is the name given to the assortment of signs and symptoms of brain injury resulting from violently shaking an infant, with or without impact to the head.
-SBS is also known as Abusive Head Trauma.
-It is a form of child abuse most common in babies younger than 1 year old due to their vulnerability.
+SBS is also known as Traumatic Head Injury due to Child Maltreatment (THI-CM) in Canada & Abusive Head Trauma (AHT) in the USA.

-Babies have fragile, undeveloped brains, their heads are heavy and large compared to the rest of the body and their neck muscles are not strong enough to support the weight of the head.
-During shaking, an infant’s head moves back and forth in a figure eight motion, this rapid acceleration-deceleration of the brain causes the brain and skull to move at different speeds in different locations.
-This causes veins to begin to break causing bleeding in and around the eyes and brain, damaging the brain cells leading to permanent brain damage.
-Even minor injuries to a baby’s brain can cause lifelong problems.
+Shaking a baby is dangerous because they have fragile, under-developed brains.
+Their heads are heavy and large compared to the rest of the body and their neck muscles are not strong enough to support the weight of their head.
+During shaking, an infant's head moves back and forth in a figure eight motion.
+This rapid acceleration-deceleration causes the brain and skull to move at different speeds in different locations.
+This may result in permanent brain damage, physical disabilities or death.
+Even minor injuries to a baby's brain can cause lifelong problems.

-Shaken injures do not occur in regular interactions when playing gently with a baby.
-For example, gently bouncing an infant on your knee, sudden stops in a car, or going over bumps in stroller does not cause SBS.
+Shaking injuries do not occur during regular interactions.
+For example, gently bouncing an infant on your knee, sudden stops in a car, or going over bumps in a stroller does not cause SBS.

 What damage can shaking a baby cause?

 - Permanent brain damage